What is unRAID®?

 How Does unRAID® Work?

-1. It saves data to one disk, but provides an aggregated view of all the drives
+1. It saves data to individual storage devices and provides an aggregated view of your data across the server

 Unlike most RAID systems, unRAID saves data to individual drives.
 Once you set up your folders on an individual drive, unRAID replicates those folders in an overall share or parent directory that gives you an aggregate view across the entire server.
 For example, in the first screenshot below, you can see the Web browser view of my shares (or folders) on my unRAID server.
 If I want to view all the weddings on the server, I just click on the View icon to the right of the Wedding Videos folder (next image).
 If I need to know where a wedding is located, I can view the drive under the “Location” column.